dhruvitmodi/PowerBI_AdventureWorks---Sales-and-Customer-Report/README.md

 Project Work Description :

-- For this project, first connect with datasourse(multiple Excel files)
+- For this project, first connect with datasources (multiple Excel files)
 - Create table relationships and data models
 - Create measures and DAX formulas for analysis of various data
 - Finally design stunning, interactive dashboards using various tools.